MicrosoftLearning/Microsoft-365-Copilot-Immersion-Experience/Instructions/Labs/Task_2_Draft_a_Program_Proposal.md

 1. Select **Generate**.
 At this point, Copilot in Word extracts the information from your research document and drafts the proposal.

 1. Review the draft that Copilot creates.
-If everything looks good, you can move onto the next step.
+If everything looks good, you can move on to the next step.

     However, if you'd like to refine the document further, explore the information in the **Iterate and Revise** section below.